pradyneel/CnC/README.md

 # TnC

-Tnc is a website where you can type the keyboard to produce the Drum kit music.
+Tnc is a website where you can type in the keyboard to produce the Drum kit music.